 Normally, there is not a severe sense of pain, although, discomfort and soreness is what is most often described by patients.
 Your prescribed pain medications should alleviate the pain associated with Mastopexy.
 However, if you feel as if your pain is severe do not hesitate to call Dr. Conkright’s office to make him aware of your discomfort.

 Where the scars are located involving Mastopexy?

 The anchor shaped scar is the typical incision line for a full Mastopexy/Breast Lift.
 The scars are generally very well tolerated by patients as the scars are far less unsightly than the sagging breast.
-Over the course of 12 to -24 months the scars fade dramatically and in many individuals are not very noticeable.
+Over the course of 12 to 24 months the scars fade dramatically and in many individuals are not very noticeable.
 In some individuals the scars will always be somewhat visible, generally seen as a lighter area on the breast.
-All patients undergoing Mastopexy should be certain that they understand the incisions and resulting scars.
+All patients undergoing a Mastopexy should be certain that they understand the incisions and resulting scars.

 How long does a Mastopexy last?

 Any surgery cannot be considered permanent as far as aging, gravity, and personal life experiences go.
-Although we can attempt to slow the process of aging and sagging by maintenance and healthy eating, a woman's breast tissue, in 95% of cases, will stay eventually regardless of having a Mastopexy/Breast Lift or not.
+Although, we can attempt to slow the process of aging and sagging by maintenance and healthy eating, a woman's breast tissue, in 95% of cases, will stay eventually regardless of having a Mastopexy/Breast Lift or not.
 It may be years from now, but you may need an additional Mastopexy depending on your habits of bra wearing and weight gain/loss.